Celayix Home » How to Prevent Workplace Violence in Healthcare

 • Examine whether a patient’s family member has a history of violence or arrest.

-• Suppose you enter a situation that has already been classified as potentially dangerous over the phone.
-In that case, you should be accompanied by a team member with de-escalation and crisis intervention training.
+• Suppose you enter a situation already classified as potentially dangerous over the phone.
+In that case, you should be accompanied by a team member who will provide de-escalation and crisis intervention training.

 • Always keep a mobile phone on hand.